apache/airflow/docs/apache-airflow/howto/operator/python.rst

     The Python function body defined to be executed is cut out of the DAG into a temporary file w/o surrounding code.
     As in the examples you need to add all imports again and you can not rely on variables from the global Python context.

-    If you want to pass variables into the classic :class:`~airflow.providers.standard.core.operators.python.PythonVirtualenvOperator` use
+    If you want to pass variables into the classic :class:`~airflow.providers.standard.operators.python.PythonVirtualenvOperator` use
     ``op_args`` and ``op_kwargs``.

 If additional parameters for package installation are needed pass them in via the ``pip_install_options`` parameter or use a